agda/agda/doc/user-manual/getting-started/installation.rst

     echo "standard-library" > ~/.agda/defaults

   The second command tries to set up the Agda emacs mode.
 Skip this if you don't want to set up the emacs mode.
-See `Installation from source`_ above for more details about ``agda-mode setup``.
+See :ref:`Installation from source <install-agda-dev>` above for more details about ``agda-mode setup``.
 The third command sets the ``standard-library`` as a default library so it is always available to Agda.
 If you don't want to do this you can omit this step and control library imports on a per project basis